-Interstate 24 takes a northwest-southeast orientation through Southern Illinois, Kentucky and Tennessee.
+Interstate 24 takes a northwest to southeast orientation from Southern Illinois across western Kentucky and into Tennessee.
 The freeway even enters Georgia briefly.
-Facilitating traffic through Chattanooga, Nashville and Paducah, I-24 also provides a part of a route to more distant destinations such as Atlanta, Chicago and St. Louis.
-Some signage in Nashville even listed the western control city for Interstate 24 as St. Louis, even though the freeway does not go that far west.
+Connecting Chattanooga, Nashville and Paducah, Kentucky, I-24 also provides a part of a regional route to destinations such as Atlanta, Chicago and St. Louis.
+Some signage for I-24 in Nashville even listed the western control city as St. Louis, even though the freeway does not extended that far west.

 Parallel U.S. Routes

 Leading south from I-57 to Metropolis in Illinois, I-24 somewhat parallels U.S. 45.
 U.S. 45 leaves the freeway corridor at Paducah, Kentucky, with U.S. 60 paralleling the route east to Reidland and U.S. 62 to I-69 at Eddyville.
 Angling southeast toward Clarksville, I-24 travels solo until the Hopkinsville vicinity, where U.S. 41 Alternate accompanies the route south into Nashville.
 U.S. 41 and I-24 parallel one another closely from the capital city of Tennessee south to Chattanooga.
 U.S. 64/72 join U.S. 41 as I-24 dips into Georgia as well.